 Clogged Air Filters

 If you use a standard furnace air filter, you should be swaping it out monthly.
-If you forget, it not only affects the air you are breathing, the dirt and bacteria accumulation could cause air flow restrictions in the furnace equipment.
-This will result in your furnace working much harder to warm your home, potentially putting too much stress on the components and, in turn, causing your heating bills to increase .
+If you forget, it not only affects the air you are breathing, the dirt and bacteria buildup could cause air flow restrictions in the furnace equipment.
+This will result in your furnace working much harder to warm your home, potentially putting too much strain on the components and, in turn, causing your heating bills to increase .